-Krishna Janmashtami- the most popular and prominent Hindu Festival is just around the corner and likely to will fall on 2nd September in 2018.
-Krishna Janmashtami happens to be observed on the eighth ashtami day of the dark fortnight in the month of Bhadrapada.
+Krishna Janmashtami is the most popular and prominent Hindu Festival is just around the corner and likely to will fall on 24th August in 2019.
+This auspicious festival happens to be observed on the ashtami day of the dark fortnight in the month of Bhadrapada.
 Krishna Janmashtami even gets luckier if observes on Rohini Nakshatra, according to Hindu calendar.
-Lord Krishna was born to Devaki and Vasudeva inside a lock-up cell (jail) around 5,200 years back in a city of Uttar-Pradesh-Mathura.
+Lord Krishna was born to Devaki and Vasudeva inside a lock-up cell (jail) around 5,200 years back in a city of Mathura, Uttar Pradesh.
 Krishna Janamasthmi is exalted with immense devotion and liveliness in India as well as outside it among the avid Hindu enthusiasts.
 Depicting here the Puja muhurat and importance and significance of Krishna Janmashtami.

 The Importance of Number- 8 for Shri-Krishna: